Guides

 • Short-lived access tokens - minimize exposure if compromised

-• Refresh token rotation - each refresh issues new tokens
+• Refresh token rotation - each refresh immediately revokes the previous access token and refresh token, and issues a new pair.
+Store the new tokens before discarding the response

 Token Storage